• Skip to primary navigation

 Expert tips:

-• Do not make lemon curd over direct heat.
-Meaning you need to make the glass bowl double boiler or use one that you already have.
+• Do not make lavender lemon curd over direct heat.
+This means you need to make the glass bowl double boiler or use one that you already have.

 • Do not make lemon curd in a metal bowl.
 The acidity will react to it and your lemon curd will have a metallic taste.